About

 Our History & Mission

-The Associated Designers of Canada (formally named the Associated Designers of Canada, Television, Film, and Theatre) was founded in 1965 by a group of Toronto-based designers.
-Their intent was to form a union to support designers working in television, film, and theatre.
+The Associated Designers of Canada (ADC) was founded in 1965 by a group of Toronto-based designers with the goal of creating a union to support designers working in television, film, and theatre.
+While union status was not achieved at the time, a dedicated group of designers continued to grow the organization, expanding its reach and influence.

-Our objectives:
+Our Mission

 Statement of Principles